-- Zone 2 covers suburbs yet to receive eradiation treatment.
+- Zone 2 covers suburbs yet to receive eradication treatment.

 Moving materials in Queensland

-Anyone who buys, sells or moves materials that may carry fire ants is legally required to follow the procedures outlined in the Biosecurity Regulation 2016.
+Anyone who buys or sells materials that may carry fire ants is legally required to follow the procedures outlined in the Biosecurity Regulation 2016 before moving it offsite.

-A biosecurity instrument permit may be required if you are unable to follow or would like an alternative risk mitigation procedure assessed.
+You may need to obtain a biosecurity instrument permit if you are unable to follow the procedures or would like us to consider another risk mitigation method. .

-Learn if you need a permit to move materials in South East Queensland by using our:
+Find out if you need a permit to move materials by checking our: